Skip to main content

 About

-Tormented Souls 2 is a single player survival role playing game with a horror theme.
+Tormented Souls 2 is a single player survival role playing shooter game with horror and mystery themes.
 It was developed by Dual Effect and was released on October 23, 2025.
 It received positive reviews from players.

 Return to classic survival horror in this special demo version of Tormented Souls 2.
 Experience the opening section of the game as Caroline navigates the claustrophobic passageways of a shadowy convent in search of her missing sister